sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 	![mobaxterm_leftpanel](https://mobaxterm.mobatek.net/img/moba/features/feature-sftp-browser.png)

 ## The computing cluster

-The computing cluster follows an architecture that enables several users to distribute computational tasks among several machines which share a number of ressources, such as a common file system.
+The computing cluster follows an architecture that enables several users to distribute computational tasks among several machines which share a number of resources, such as a common file system.

 ![cluster_overview](../assets/images/cluster_overview.png)

 Users do not access each machine individually, but rather connect to a **head node**.
 From there, they can interact with the cluster using the **job scheduler** (here slurm).
-The job scheduler role is to manage where and how to run the jobs of all users, such that waiting time is minimized and resource usage is optimized.
+The job scheduler's role is to manage where and how to run the jobs of all users, such that waiting time is minimized and resource usage is optimized.

 !!!
 Warning
 	Everyone is connected to the same head node.
-Do not perform compute-intensive tasks on it or you will slow down everyone.
+Do not perform compute-intensive tasks on it or you will slow everyone down!

-Jobs can be submitted to the compute cluster using **sbatch scripts**, which contains 2 parts :
+Jobs can be submitted to the compute cluster using **sbatch scripts**, which contain 2 parts :

- * informations for the job scheduler:
+ * information for the job scheduler:
  	- how much RAM / CPUs do I need ?
  	- where to write the logs of my job ?